acelaya77/server-ou-audit/README.md

 ### Running the Script

 1. Download the script `Get-ServerInfo.ps1` to your local machine.
+(See Install from above)
 2. Prepare a text file (e.g., `servers.txt`) that contains a list of server names, each on a new line.
 3. Open a PowerShell window and navigate to the directory where the script is located.
 4. Run the script using the following command: